nuxeo/nuxeo-flavors/README.md

 ## Available Sets of flavors

-Each directory contains a set of several flavors.
+Each module contains a set of several flavors:

-### Unicolor

-Dark header and footer, and one main color for the content.
+* **Unicolor** - Dark header and footer, and one main color for the content.
-Blue, Brown, Gray, Green, Manis, Orange, Pink, Purple, Red, Turquoise and Yellow.
+Blue, Brown, Gray, Green, Mantis, Orange, Pink, Purple, Red, Turquoise and Yellow.

 ## About Nuxeo